Ivan-rom/test-task-table/README.md

 This template should help get you started developing with Vue 3 in Vite.

-## run-instructions
+## Run instructions

-At first download project and open terminal.
+1. At first download project and open terminal.
-Write in terminal "npm i" to download all dependencies.
+2. Write in terminal `npm i` to download all dependencies.

+### Development mode

-To start the app in development mode, wrhite in terminal "npm run start", it will start local server with database and open browser automatically.
+1. Write in terminal `npm run start`, it will start local server with database and open browser automatically.

+### Production mode

-To start the app in production mode, write in terminal "npm run build", it will build the project in dist folder.
+1. Write in terminal `npm run build`, it will build the project in dist folder.
-Then to start local server for database, write in terminal "npm run server".
+2. To start local server for database, write in terminal `npm run server`.
-Then to open the built app, write in terminal "serve .".
+3. To open the built app, write in terminal `serve .`.

-Here you can get an error.
-To solve it you have to run Powershell as administrator, and run this command "Set-ExecutionPolicy Unrestricted".
-Then rerun "serve ." in terminal.
+- Here you can get an error.
+To solve it you have to run Powershell as administrator, and run this command `Set-ExecutionPolicy Unrestricted`.
+Then rerun `serve .` in terminal.

 ## Recommended IDE Setup